You are currently browsing the tag archive for the ‘onions’ tag.

 So good.
 So filling.
 Next time we’ll caramelize the onions a little longer and toast the hoagies before adding the filling.

 The best tortilla soup is either at Luby’s in San Antonio or Magnolia’s in Austin.
 Seeing as how I no longer live in Texas, it was high time I learned to make this amazingly tasty, wonderful, cold winter night meal.
-As Emeril Lagasse has never led me astray before, we decided to try his Favorite Tortilla Soup.

-1 pound boneless, skinless chicken breasts, trimmed and cut into 1/2-inch cubes
+1poundbonelessskinless chicken breasts, trimmed and cut into 1/2-inch cubes

-1/4 cup chopped fresh cilantro leaves (we were out, it is winter after all!)
+1/4cupchopped fresh cilantro leaveswe were out, it is winter after all!

-2 teaspoons fresh lime juice
+2teaspoonsfresh lime juice

-arge heavy pot, heat the oil on medium-high heat.
+In a large heavy pot, heat the oil on medium-high heat.
 Add the onions, garlic, peppers, salt, cumin, and coriander for 5 minutes.
 Add the tomato paste and cook, stirring, for 1 minute.
 Add the chicken stock and bring to a simmer.
 Simmer for 20 minutes.
 Add the chicken and simmer for 5 minutes.
 Add the cilantro and lime juice, and stir well.
 Remove from the heat and cover to keep warm.

-We modified and put everything in the crock pot minus the tortilla chips and avocado.
+We modified and put everything in the crockpot minus the tortilla chips and avocado.
 Let it cook on medium for about 6 hours.
 In the future, we’ll up the spices and use more jalapenos.
 It was very close to Luby’s version.

 Last week J and I challenged ourselves to not go grocery shopping and use up the items in our pantry, freezer and fridge.
 That experiment led to some pretty creative meals.
 One of the best was our homemade pasta sauce.

-Italian seasoning (we used oregano, basil, marjoram, sage and white pepper.
-You can use whatever you like!)
+Italian seasoningwe used oregano, basil, marjoram, sage and white pepper.
+You can use whatever you like!

 Burgundy wine